Survivor 41: Development

-This season was originally to be entitled Survivor: Dawn of a New Era according to Jeff Probst, although production and filming was initially scheduled to start on March 24, 2020, and was to conclude on May 1 onto a standard 39 days of gameplay, but it was pushed back until 2021 due to surrounding international travel restrictions related to the COVID-19 pandemic.
-Usually, the show releases two seasons per television season year—one debuting around the fall (September) and the other debuting around late winter/early spring (February or March).
-But due to the pandemic, the Survivor crew was not able to produce this and the subsequent 42nd season in 2020.
+This season was originally to be entitled Survivor: Dawn of a New Era according to Jeff Probst.
+Although production and filming were initially scheduled to start on March 24, 2020, and were to conclude on May 1 with a standard 39 days of gameplay, they were pushed back until 2021 due to international travel restrictions related to the COVID-19 pandemic.
+Usually the show releases two seasons per television season year—one debuting around the fall (September) and the other debuting around late winter/early spring (February or March).
+However, due to the pandemic, the Survivor crew was not able to produce both season 41 and the subsequent 42nd season in 2020.
 Production had considered filming domestically in Georgia or Hawaii, but the unpredictability of the pandemic pushed filming back to 2021.
 On February 11, 2021, Faiyaz Koya, the Fijian Minister of Commerce, Trade, Tourism and Transport, approved filming for this season with the crew required to arrive in groups and quarantine before filming.
 On March 22, 2021, Jeff Probst announced on-location that production of this season was set to start and filming finally began on April 15.
 The forty-first season debuted in September 2021.

-Unlike most Survivor seasons, it is a shortened season spanning only 26 out of the usual 39 days, due to the COVID-19 pandemic requiring all cast and production members to quarantine for 14 days and taking up some of the short production time.
-For the first time since Survivor: Borneo, the season's winner was revealed during the Final Tribal Council as production was unsure on the ability to have a live finale due to the concerns of a potential COVID-19 resurgence.
+Unlike most Survivor seasons, it is a shortened season spanning only 26 out of the usual 39 days due to the COVID-19 pandemic, which required all cast and production members to quarantine for 14 days, taking up some of the short production time.
+For the first time since Survivor: Borneo, the season's winner was revealed during the final Tribal Council, as production was unsure of its ability to have a live finale due to concerns of a potential COVID-19 resurgence.
 The vote reveal was then followed by a Survivor After Show special with the final players and the jury instead of a live reunion.

-This is the first Survivor season to impose a significant change in the personal safety protocols following allegations of "inappropriate touching" against a contestant during the filming of Island of the Idols in 2019.
+This was the first Survivor season to impose a significant change in the personal safety protocols following allegations of "inappropriate touching" against a contestant during the filming of Island of the Idols in 2019.